How Do IoT SIM Cards Work?

-Although the processor and memory are identical to the Mini-SIM and the Micro-SIM, the Nano-SIM (4FF) presents the current smallest removable card option at 12.3mm by 8.8mm.
+Although the processor and memory are identical to the Mini-SIM and Micro-SIM, the Nano-SIM (4FF) currently presents the smallest removable card option at 12.3mm by 8.8mm.
 The Nano-SIM is also about 15 percent thinner than the Micro-SIM, accommodating IoT applications such as mobile payment devices and wearables.

 - Embedded-SIM (eSIM or eUICC)

 There’s a lot of buzz around the embedded SIM (eSIM), also known as the embedded universal integrated circuit card (eUICC), because of its powerful potential for IoT applications.
 According to a McKinsey report, the eSIM may become the best mobile switching solution for IoT as it gives operators more control over roaming costs and connection quality.
 The smallest SIM by far at 6mm by 5mm, the eSIM is soldered directly to the board inside the device, making it more resilient in severe conditions.
 Because the SIM is already embedded in the device, users have no need to install or replace a detachable card, which saves a great deal of time for businesses looking to deploy thousands of connected wireless devices.
 The eSIM is also more resistant to external disturbances such as vibration and debris, and allows far more flexibility in device design because of its smaller size.
 But the eSIM has another, more notable feature—remote provisioning, or the ability to manage multiple device identities without the need to physically swap out SIM cards.